locxter/scrtcrtr/README.md

 ![Overview image](overview.png)

-This is a very simple GUI based ASCII art creator.
+This is a GUI based ASCII art creator.

 ## Dependencies